Arden-Arcade, California: History

 Orlando Robertson was a land speculator who came to Sacramento after he heard about the exceptional lands of the Rancho Del Paso.
 He bought the Rancho in 1905 for $1.5 million for his Sacramento Colonization Company and laid out the streets and developed the tracts for sale.
 Robertson chose street names that reflected the inventors of the period: Watt, Edison, Howe, Bell and so on.

 By 1916, given the fertile soil and excellent supply of water, Robertson sold the tracts to farming families, many of them Scandinavian immigrants newly off the boat Scandinavian.
 In fact, the area around Gibbons Park was known as “Little Norway” because so many Norwegian families settled there.
 Arden-Arcade and neighboring Carmichael were advertised as excellent areas for growing citrus, but olives, nuts and stone fruit were also farmed here.
 At one time, Arden-Arcade was the hop-growing region of the world.

 Among the oldest surviving buildings in the area are the Arden Middle School, built in 1914, and the Del Paso Country Club, from 1919, named for the original Rancho on which it was built.
 The first residential neighborhoods in the area were constructed in the 1920s and the 1930s, as the city developed over the river, but the real building boom came at the end of World War II.

-However, the real current face of Arden-Arcade was built between 1945 and 1970 and remains a fine representation of a middle-class mid-century modern community, with home developments by John Davis, Jere Strizek, and Randolph Parks.
-There are also large custom-built developments dotted with homes and office complexes built by Carter Sparks, the Streng Brothers and John Harvey Carter.
+However, the real current face of Arden-Arcade was built between 1945 and 1970 and represents a middle-class mid-century modern community.
+There are also large custom-built developments dotted with homes and office complexes.
 Arden-Arcade features multiple googie architectural structures as well.

 Geography

 Arden-Arcade is located at 38°36′19″N 121°22′47″W (38.605154, -121.379750).

-According to the United States Census Bureau, the CDP has a total area of 16.1 sqmi, of which 15.9 sqmi of it is land and 0.2 sqmi of it (0.50%) is water.
+According to the United States Census Bureau, the CDP has a total area of 16.1 sqmi, of which 15.9 sqmi of it is land and 0.2 sqmi of it (1.41%) is water.